garylirocks/quickrefs/azure-monitor.markdown

 - **Action groups**:
   - Configure notifications (Email, SMS, etc) and actions (runbook, webhook, etc)
+  - Instead of fixed email addresses, you can also email people with a specific role on the subscription, eg. "Owner", "Contributor"
+    - Only works for role assignment on the scope, NOT inherited ones
+    - Only work for Non-PIM assignment or PIM active assignment, not activated PIM eligible assignment
+    - Doesn't work for assignment on a group
   - Resource type: `Microsoft.Insights/actionGroups`
 - **Alert rule**: the configuration of an alert
   - Generate new alerts based on conditions